So here it is, our air ride suspension guide. Learn everything you need to know about changing your car’s ride height with air bags.

 Everything has pros and cons, but the downside of air is a very short list.

-Most air ride kits tend to be better suited for road and show cars over track cars, where the height adjustment and ride quality is favoured over outright handling performance, but air suspension systems can be very capable performers when spec’d correctly.
+- Most air ride kits tend to be better suited for road and show cars over track cars, which favor height adjustment and ride quality over outright handling performance, but air suspension systems can be very capable performers when spec’d correctly.

-The odds of something failing and going wrong (bag popped, line blown, etc) is very rare, unless it was installed incorrectly.
+- The odds of something failing and going wrong (bag popped, line blown, etc.) is very rare, unless you install it incorrectly.

 What other mods should you consider when fitting air suspension?